Review and Reputation Management Tips

 Getting reviews from previous and current customers by providing incentives.
 This could be free prizes, information, or discounts.
 Re-energize people about their experience, remembering why they bought your product or service.

 Most people see this as a mundane task that they do not have time for.
 Yet, there is a simple tool to watch content that could save your reputation.
 And better yet it’s free and you may already have access to it.
 If you already have a Google account search for “alerts”.
 It allows you to receive a notification every time you get reviews or mentions your name or company name.

 Responding to reviews shows that you care about people’s experiences.
 It may also give you an opportunity to diffuse a negative situation.
 Of course, if the review goes unanswered for a long period of time you may lose that opportunity.

 Ok, some of you might be thinking, these are great tips but… “I need help now not 6 months ago!”

 My guess is if you are still reading this you are looking to squash some negative reviews or content.
 So here is what you need to know about the process of Online Reputation Management.

-You can not (typically) remove information, but you can bury it under new and existing information.
-This process is an advanced SEO strategy that is time-consuming and uses a plethora of resources, so it can be expensive and usually requires a non-refundable upfront payment.
+You can not remove information, but you can bury it under new information.
+This process is an advanced SEO strategy that is time-consuming.
+It can be expensive and usually requires a non-refundable upfront payment.

 You should also know, this process will only work for minimal negative content.
 If you have a steady stream of bad reviews or your reputation has gone viral in the news, ORM will not help you.

-In closing, online reputation management is not for everyone and cannot be done properly by just anyone.
+In closing, online reputation management is not for everyone and is not as easy as it sounds.
 So consult with one or more ORM professionals before diving in.